 - Can easily resist humidity and moisture

 - Have a reasonable price – the budget-friendly cost has made it easier to purchase this plastic in bulk.
-The installation of vinyl on the interior walls is done at a significantly lower price as compared to plywood.
+The vinyl installation on the interior walls is done at a significantly lower price than plywood.

 Demerits

-- It can easily crack as it ages – this material cannot last for several years.
+- It can easily crack as it ages – this material cannot last several years.
 Usually, between two years, the boundaries of this plastic will start to crack or break.
-However, the plus point is that this plastic is affordable, and it is easily replaceable.
+However, the plus point is that this plastic is affordable and easily replaceable.

-Medium-density fiberboard, mostly known by its acronym MDF, is an engineered wood product.
+Medium-density fiberboard is an engineered wood product, mostly known by its acronym MDF.
 MDF synthesized from wood fibers is mixed with resin and wax.

-Medium-density fiberboard, in comparison to plywood, does not have any warping, grains, or knots.
+Compared to plywood, medium-density fiberboard does not have any warping, grains, or knots.
 Also, it has a very smooth surface.

 MDF utilizes shavings and sawdust.
 These little pieces of wood are the by-product of industrial milling.

-The next process is to dehydrate these little pieces of wood.
-As they are dehydrated, these wood fibers are combined with resin and wax.
+The following process is to dehydrate these little pieces of wood.
+These wood fibers are combined with resin and wax as they are dehydrated.
 Once mixed properly, these fibers are made into panels.

 Furthermore, a medium-density fiberboard is an inexpensive material.
 It is a perfect choice to use instead of composite plywood.

 However, this material does not have a longer life span.
-For the interior of the RV, apply glue on MDF, and then stick wood veneer on both sides.
+For the interior of the RV, apply glue on MDF and then stick the wood veneer on both sides.

-This will result in a wooden board, and now it is ready to be cut into various sizes and shapes.
+This will result in a wooden board being cut into various sizes and shapes.

 Merits